 - Thermal paste – You will need thermal paste to apply when you’re done removing the old batch.

 That’s it!
-If you possess these items, you are ready to commence.
+If you own these objects, you are ready to begin.

 Removing the Cooler